Nonparametric Simulation Extrapolation for Measurement Error Models: Background

-If the measurement error is not normally distributed, or if $\G$ is not correctly specified, this method will produce only approximately consistent estimators, where the asymptotic bias is determined by the degree to which $\G(-1)$ approximates $\theta$. \citet{Laplace} provide a framework that can be adapted to different parametric error distributions, by changing the distribution of $\nu$ and allowing $\lambda_P$ to impact prameters other than the variance.
-Their work focuses on the Laplace distribution, but the same techniques are more general.
-These methods provide a flexible way to accomodate errors when there is a scientific rationale for specifying the distribution.
+If the measurement error is not normally distributed, or if $\G(\cdot)$ is not correctly specified, this method will produce only approximately consistent estimators with non-zero asymptotic bias. \citet{Laplace} provide a framework that can be adapted to different parametric error distributions by changing the distribution of $\nu_{bi}$ and allowing $\lambda_\text{P}$ to impact parameters other than the variance.
+These methods provide a flexible way to accommodate errors when there is a scientific rationale for specifying the distribution.
 Our proposal circumvents this requirement when no such rationale exists.